ernestsmotlak/To-Do-App/README.md

 ## CSS Next
 - On mobile view on the User.js component the horizontal alignment is not correct.
     - The elements on the right of taskName are not as wide as the taskName div.
+- For every task component add on hover functionality

 ## Next